JAAdrian/AES2017NoiseSynthesis/content/content.md

     git clone https://tgm-git.jade-hs.de/pub/AES2016_NoiseSynthesis.git
 ```

  and refer to the `README.md` document for further information on usage.
-The code is licensed under BSD 3-Clause and, thus, be freely altered and used as stated in the license text.
+The code is licensed under BSD 3-Clause and, thus, be freely altered and used as stated in detail in the license text.

 ## Audio Examples